SailorGirl1234/CAPSTONE-CarHire/readme.md

     python3 manage.py runserver

-Open localhost:8000 on your browser to view the app.
+Open localhost:8000 on your browser to view the app, localhost:8000/admin alows you to view the database admin.

 ### **Additional information**